lunatech-labs/lunatech-beginner-quarkus-course/slides/08-nfrs.md

 * Understand how to add health checks
 * Understand the different approaches to gathering metrics
 * Understand how to add tracing
-* Know how to add security to a Quarkus app using Keycloak

 ## Monitoring